centrifugal/documentation/server/advanced_configuration.md

 http://localhost:8000/debug/pprof/
 ```

-Will show you some very useful info about internal state of Centrifugo instance.
-This info is
-especially helpful when troubleshooting.
+will show you useful info about internal state of Centrifugo instance.
+This info is especially helpful when troubleshooting.

 #### Custom admin and API ports

 We strongly recommend to not expose admin (web), debug and API endpoints to internet.
-In case of admin this step will
+In case of admin endpoints this step
-provide extra protection to web interface and debug endpoints, protecting API endpoint will allow you to use `insecure_api`
+provides extra protection to `/socket` endpoint, web interface and debug endpoints.
+Protecting API endpoint will allow you to use `insecure_api`
-mode to omit each API request signing.
+mode to omit signing of each API request.

-So it's a good practice to protect them with firewall.
-For example in `location` section of Nginx configuration.
+So it's a good practice to protect admin and API endpoints with firewall.
+For example you can do this in `location` section of Nginx configuration.

-But sometimes you don't have access to per-location configuration on your proxy/load balancer software.
+Though sometimes you don't have access to per-location configuration in your proxy/load balancer software.
 For example
 when using Amazon ELB.
 In this case you can change ports on which your admin and API endpoints work.

 To run admin endpoints on custom port use `admin_port` option: